 Modern scholars have also unmoored many of the most beloved stories in Genesis and Exodus.
 These tales are now viewed as etiological — that is, they were invented to explain how the world got to be the way it is.
 In this reading, the conflict between Jacob and Esau isn’t a true story of sibling rivalry but an account of why, at the time the story was written down, the Israelites had such hot and cold relations with the Edomites, a nearby tribe identified with Esau.
 Similarly, the “mark of Cain” that God places on Cain after he murders Abel, promising sevenfold vengeance for anyone who harms him, was probably a tale designed to highlight the brutality of the Kenites, Israel’s notoriously fierce neighbors.

+Most unsettling to religious Jews and Christians may be Kugel’s chapters about the origins of God and his chosen people.
+Kugel says that there is essentially no evidence — archaeological, historical, cultural — for the events in the Torah.
+No sign of an exodus from Egypt; no proof that Israelites ever invaded, much less conquered, Canaan; no indication that Jericho was ever sacked.
+In fact, quite the contrary: current evidence suggests that the Israelites were probably Canaanites themselves, semi-nomadic highlanders or fleeing city dwellers who gradually separated from their mother culture, established a distinct identity and invented a mythical past.
 God himself has an equally murky personal history.
 At the start of the Bible, God is often viewed as just one of many gods.
 Only later in the book does he become the sole deity.
 More confusingly, he doesn’t even seem to be the same god throughout the book.
 Mostly, God is called YHWH, but sometimes, especially in the earlier books, he’s known as El.
 According to Kugel, these are probably two different deities fused into one: El may have been a god in the Canaanite pantheon, while YHWH may have been a Midianite god imported, via nomads, to the early Israelites, who made him their only god.

 One purpose of “How to Read the Bible” is to recapture the Bible from literalists, and Kugel certainly succeeds.
 His tour through the scholarship demonstrates why it makes no sense to believe that every word of the Bible is true history.
 Piling on, he also contends that modern Bible literalism, that brand of six-day-creationism favored by fundamentalists, is wildly out of step with traditional Christian interpretation.
 Such monomaniacal focus on the Bible’s literal truth is a relatively new phenomenon.
 It’s not so much that readers of yore didn’t believe the Bible’s truth; they just didn’t waste a lot of time trying to prove impossible events like the Flood.